Full-Text-Search-System/StorageModule/README.md

 ###Init a Ubuntu 14.04 virtual machine with the required develop envrionment

-#####We have upload a vagrant box wiht required development envrionment in https://atlas.hashicorp.com/FTS
+#####We have upload a vagrant box wiht required development envrionment in https://atlas.hashicorp.com/FTS, please download the version 2.0 one

 if you want to modify the virtual machine:
 ```